N-acker/6-Degrees-of-Kevin-Bacon/README.md

-This project is a backend for a service that computes the six degrees of Kevin Bacon which is basically the shortest path between Kevin Bacon and a given actor in the database.
+This project is a backend for a service that computes the six degrees of Kevin Bacon which is represents the shortest path between Kevin Bacon and a given actor in the database.

 The backend model containing the Http server, server context and REST API endpoints were implemented using Java.